-Part I. THE REHABILITATION PROCESS

-Rehabilitation is a method of treatment that uses up-to-date care to help individuals recover from traumatic brain injury and other polytraumatic injuries.
+PART I. THE REHABILITATION PROCESS Rehabilitation is a method of treatment that uses state of the art care to help individuals recover from traumatic brain injury and other polytraumatic injuries.
 This comprehensive and integrated approach requires individualized and creative treatment that focuses on the exact needs of patients.
 The goal of rehabilitation is to help an individual return to a life that is as independent and productive as possible while preventing secondary complications or further decline.
-At the Polytrauma Rehabilitation Center, our clinical specialists work together as an interdisciplinary team (IDT) to address the specific cognitive, behavioral, physical, and emotional difficulties that a person faces after traumatic brain injury.
+At the VA Polytrauma Rehabilitation Centers, our clinical specialists work together as an interdisciplinary team (IDT) to address the specific cognitive, behavioral, physical, and emotional challenges that a person faces after TBI.
 We consider the patient's family and support system to be an integral part of the rehabilitation process.